sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 . . .

-Solution 1: keep the old software running forever (in parallel to the new one)
+Solution 1: Keep the old software running forever (in parallel to the new one)

 . . .

-**Solution 2: Make sure that each query that has been referenced produces the same result in ANNIS 4 as in ANNIS 3 **
+**Solution 2: Make sure that each query that has been referenced, produces the same result in ANNIS 4 as in ANNIS 3**

 . . .